The Rules of the (G)ame for Empirical-based Enterprise Evolution

 Arena

-An Arena is a highly independent organizational unit within an Enterprise.
-It is the container of a work system dedicated to a specific Ambition.
-The total outputs and services it produces are collectively known as the Arena Product.
+An Arena is a highly independent organizational unit within an Enterprise dedicated to a specific Ambition.
+It contains a complete work system with Teams, Owner, and System Lead.
 The Arena is defined by its Leadership functions, Artifacts, and Constraints.

 1. Leadership Functions